Skip to main content

 Classic Plan The blue-coded plan starts from Genesis and continues through to Revelation.

-Parallel Plan The green-coded plan parallels the Old and New Testaments, from Genesis and Matthew to Malachi and Revelation.
+Mixed Plan The green-coded plan mixes the Old and New Testaments, from Genesis and Matthew to Malachi and Revelation.

 If you have a gmail, you can add this calendar to your Google Calendar using the link at the bottom of the calendar.
-That way your calendar will give you daily reminders.
+That way your calendar will send you daily reminders.

 What next?
 With a plan all you now need to do is to begin.
 Start!